shiny/adonis-resque/README.md

 ```

 > [!CAUTION]
-> You should insure `@adonisjs/mail` has a correct config, you'd better to test it first.
+> You should ensure `@adonisjs/mail` has a correct config, you'd better to test it first.

 ## Plugin